GuiiHenriq/checkout-enjoei/README.md

 ## Test, Test, Test

-I used the "npm test" itself to check bugs and fix any problems.
+I used the "node test" or "npm test" itself to check bugs and fix any problems.
-Recommendation: Turn the "npm test" command before running the application.
+Recommendation: Turn the "npm test" command before running the application, It is possible that errors appear in ESLint itself, just ignore and skip this action (Ctrl + C).